 - Costs of creating campaign materials, such as posters, infographics or videos

-- Articulating the story of one woman to champion an organisation’s work
+- Articulating the story of a woman to champion an organisation’s work

-- Making a case to local commissioners for the value of your service
+- Making a case to local commissioners for the value of a service

 - Meeting costs with local/national government representatives or for planning a campaign